 1. Layout and measure first

-When you look at the floor plan of the room, keep in mind that for best appearances, keep lights about 24 to 36 inches away from the wall to prevent shadows.
+When you look at the room’s floor plan, remember that for best appearances, keep lights about 24 to 36 inches away from the wall to prevent shadows.
 Keep track of this measurement; we’ll call this “A.”

-Not only will this distance keep these lighting fixture looking uniform without being bunched up in one area of the ceiling, but it will evenly distribute the lighting through your room.
+This distance will not only keep these lighting fixtures looking uniform without bunched up in one area of the ceiling but also evenly distribute the lighting throughout your room.

 Based on this information, we now have a lighting grid in our plans that looks like this:

-With this mapped out grid, find the locations of the first light and the last light of the row.
+With this mapped-out grid, find the locations of the first and last lights of each row.
 This will be needed in the next step.

 2. Snap chalk line

 However, we have a system to help you keep this all straight.
-This is why you need to find the first light and the last light of the row in the previous step and the measurements we asked you to track earlier.
+This is why you need to find the first and last lights of the row in the previous step and the measurements we asked you to track earlier.

-On the grid, the first light is going to be “A” inches from the wall.
+On the grid, the first light will be “A” inches from the wall.
 Mark this on the ceiling.

 The final light position in the same row is “B” inches multiplied by the number of gaps between lights.
-In our case, there are 4 lights in the row, so three gaps between those lights.
-So using a bit of math, our “B” measurement is 4 feet, so 4 feet x 3 gaps = 12 feet.
+In our case, there are four lights in the row, so there are three gaps between those lights.
+Using a bit of math, our “B” measurement is 4 feet, so 4 feet x 3 gaps = 12 feet.

 Mark the point of the last light.
 Take the chalk line reel and snap it against the ceiling to mark a straight line on the ceiling.

-Continue and mark all the different rows and columns until you form a grid for your light positions.
+Continue to mark all the different rows and columns until you form a grid for your light positions.

-3. Drill holes into each intersecting chalk lines using a recessed light hole saw bit.
+3. Drill holes into each intersecting chalk line using a recessed light hole saw a bit

-Use a recessed light hole saw drill bit and adjust the size to fit the size of the housing.
-For this installation, these are 4-inch cans but the housing unit is 5 inches.
-So we will adjust the drill bit for 5 inches.
+Use a recessed light hole saw drill bit and adjust the size to fit the housing size.
+For this installation, these are 4-inch cans, but the housing unit is 5 inches, so we will adjust the drill bit for 5 inches.

 4. Daisy chain lighting technique

-For our lights, we decided to connect our lights in a daisy chain because we want all of these lights will turn on simultaneously at the flip of a single light switch.
+For our lights, we decided to connect them in a daisy chain because we want all of these lights to turn on simultaneously at the flip of a single light switch.

-This means that the power source or junction box will be wired to the first light, then a wire connects from the first to the second light, then a wire connects from the second to third light and so on and so forth.
+This means that the power source or junction box will be wired to the first light, then a wire connects from the first to the second light, then a wire connects from the second to the third light, and so on.

-There is no need to loop the final light back to the power source.
+Looping the final light back to the power source is unnecessary.
 As long as all the lights are connected to each other, the power will reach all of them.

 5. Connect the wiring

-From the power source, attach the romex wire to the metal casing of each recessed light with combination clamp connector.
+From the power source, attach the Romex wire to the metal casing of each recessed light with a combination clamp connector.

 If necessary, alter or adjust the hole of the housing using a drywall saw so that it fits snugly into the hole.
 Also if necessary, move out any insulation or other impediments out of the way.

-On the sides of the recessed lighting fixture, there are gray tabs that you press so that the fixture adheres to the drywall in the ceiling.
-You may need to use a hammer and a flathead screwdriver to secure those tabs.
+On the sides of the recessed lighting fixture, there are gray tabs that you press to adhere the fixture to the drywall in the ceiling.
+You may need a hammer and a flathead screwdriver to secure those tabs.
 Make sure that the fixture is flush with the ceiling.

 Repeat for each lighting fixture in your grid.